Jwesner04/bloodWarmer/README.md

 						   whole.
 Had 5v, 8v,12v outputs.

 This README is used for project discription only and does not include setup.
-This is a prototype only, and is not used for by others for referencing.
+This is a prototype only, and is not currently used by others for referencing.

-This code is open for future help for others with similar projects.